mcraiha/avaloniaui.net/wwwroot/docs/reactiveui/routing.md

 **FirstViewModel.cs**

-First, we create routable view models and corresponding views.
+First, create routable view models and corresponding views.
 We derive routable view models from the `IRoutableViewModel` interface from `ReactiveUI` namespace, and from `ReactiveObject` as well. `ReactiveObject` is the base class for [view model classes](https://reactiveui.net/docs/handbook/view-models/), and it implements `INotifyPropertyChanged`.

 ```cs
 namespace RoutingExample